Financing Your Education

-Thanks to support from our loyal donors, we're proud to offer new students initial scholarships based on two components: ACT/SAT composite score and cumulative high school GPA.
+Thanks to support from our loyal donors, we're proud to offer initial scholarships based on ACT/SAT composite score or cumulative high school GPA.
 A student’s initial scholarship may also be combined with other Augustana scholarships that recognize leadership, service, and talents in a variety of areas.

 Financing a college education is a concern for most families; therefore, we are committed to assisting students and parents in finding the resources to make AU an affordable investment.
 At Augustana, 100 percent of students receive academic, talent and/or need-based financial assistance, with more than $33 million awarded in scholarships, grants, loans, and work study.
 The average net price, based on direct cost of attendance, for domestic first-year students after all sources of gift aid (AU, Federal, Outside) was $16,647.

 View the Net Price Calculator: Calculate your out-of-pocket expense, after scholarships and grants, with our for prospective students.

 Augustana is a true educational value, representing an investment with significant lifetime returns.
 (See Why Augustana?)
 Many people are surprised at how low the net cost to attend Augustana can be, thanks to the following factors:

 - Institutional aid.
 The scholarships and grants that Augustana awards reduces your out-of-pocket costs.
 100% of full time Augustana students receive institutional gift aid that does not have to be repaid.